 Review your test results

 Regardless of how you initiate your tests, all your test results are managed by Test Lab and can be viewed online.
 Test results include test logs and the details of any app failure.
 For Robo test, videos and screenshots are also available.
-See Analyzing Test Results for details.
+See Analyze Firebase Test Lab for Android Results for details.

 When you initiate a test from Android Studio, you can also review test results from inside your development environment.